das-developers/das2py-server/README.md

 sudo systemctl status httpd.service
 ```

-## Testing
+## Test the server

 Test the server by pointing your web browser at:

 ```
 https://localhost/das/server
 https://localhost/das/log
 ```
-If this works try browesing your new server with Autoplot.
+If this works try browsing your new server with Autoplot.
 To do so, copy the
-following URI in to the Autoplot address bar and hit the green arrow "Go" button:
+following URI in to the Autoplot address bar and hit the green "Go" button:

 ```
 vap+das2server:https://localhost/das/server
 ```

 ## Next steps

-The das2-pyserver programs read configuration data from the file:
+The CGI scripts and worker programs read thier configuration data from the
+file:

 ```bash
 $PREFIX/etc/das2server.conf